I welcome the Minister for Agriculture, Food and the Marine, Deputy Creed, back to the House.

 To address the following issue, we should think outside the box.
 With Brexit coming down the line, and irrespective of whether tariffs are introduced, we do not know what way sterling will be treated by the world markets, and the value of sterling will affect the price we gain for our beef.
 We need to look at alternatives.
 When one talks to the beef farmers, I think they genuinely realise there is an issue and that their business is in crisis.
 They are open-minded to alternative and complementary incomes.
 Microgeneration is one that is staring us all in the face.
 It would kill two birds with the one stone.
 It would contribute to our climate action targets.
 The Minister needs to have a path worn into the office of the Minister, Deputy Bruton, to prioritise the necessary changes to the grid and the metering in order that farmers can put solar panels on their sheds and complement - I will not say "supplement" - their income or, at worse, reduce their energy costs.
 This, as I said, would kill two birds with the one stone.
 It would contribute to our renewable energy production but also would help farmers in a thinking-outside-the-box fashion to increase their income when, quite possibly, beef prices will be further compressed due to Brexit.

-I had a lot more to say, but the Acting Chairman is putting me under pressure to sit down.
+I had much more to say, but the Acting Chairman is putting me under pressure to sit down.

 Perhaps I will discuss the outstanding issues in a private capacity with the Minister later.